dealii/code-gallery/parallel_in_time/Readme.md

 The two required data structures are the app and vector structures.
 In general, the app struct contains the time independent data and the vector struct contains the time dependent data.
 For this initial example, the time independent data includes the mesh which is fixed for all time steps, and the time dependent data is the solution state vector.
-The functions tell XBraid how to perform operations on the data type used by your solver, in this case deal.ii uses the Vector data type.
+The functions tell XBraid how to perform operations on the data type used by your solver, in this case deal.II uses the Vector data type.
 These operations include how to initialize the data at a given time, how to sum the data, and how to pack and unpack linear buffers for transmission to other processors via MPI.
 The XBraid documentation should be read for a full list of functions that must be implemented and the details of what the function should do.